sorenchiron/sorenchiron.github.io/pages/about.md

 # Biography

-Siyu Chen received the bachelor's degree from Harbin Institute of Technology in 2016.
+Siyu Chen received the Master's degree from the Department of Computer Science and Technology, Zhejiang University in 2019, and bachelor's degree from the Department of Software Engineering, Harbin Institute of Technology in 2016.
+He is currently working as an algorithm researcher in Alibaba Group, focused on audio/speech enhancement.
-He is currently working towards the Master degree in the Department of Computer Science and Technology, Zhejiang University.
 His research interests include statistical machine learning, pattern recognition, and computer vision.

 # Projects